Category:

 Denim Tears homepage screenshot

-It’s not as high profile a brand, and looks like a much simpler setup for internationalisation.
-But it’s really distinctive and a lot of consideration has gone into creating a unique UX.
-It also isn’t restricted to Shopify’s native URL structure, which can be seen when browsing the product categories, or stories section.
+It’s not as high-profile a brand and looks like a much simpler setup for internationalization.
+But it’s distinctive and a lot of consideration has gone into creating a unique UX.
+It also isn’t restricted to Shopify’s native URL structure, which can be seen when browsing the product categories or stories section.
 The full on the Hydrogen website is definitely worth a look.

 Server Management and Deployment Handling

 • It is only possible to host one Hydrogen build per store.
-It severely constricts the ability to create several portals (a custom wholesale site, for example) with one common database of the products.
+It severely constricts the ability to create several portals, such as a custom wholesale site, for example, with one common database of the products.
 Merchants are forced to fall back to a multi-store setup in this case.

 • Lack of support for mono repo architecture.
-More advanced flows like building additional applications (Storybook, for example) and exposing them publicly are limited.
-If your application requires more advanced build flows, you must rely on different solutions (i.e., GitHub actions) and scatter your build pipeline configuration, which could generate additional costs.
+More advanced flows like building additional applications, such as Storybook, for example, and exposing them publicly are limited.
+If your application requires more advanced build flows, you must rely on different solutions, like GitHub actions, and scatter your build pipeline configuration, which could generate additional costs.

 At the same time, it got the essentials right:

-• Continuous deployment (CD) - every time the development team pushes code changes, those are deployed to production or one of the testing environments.
+• Continuous deployment (CD): Every time the development team pushes code changes, they are deployed to production or one of the testing environments.
 This includes preview deployments for any branch pushed to the repository.

-• Global CDN - Oxygen collaborates with Cloudflare, which is the best solution when it comes to building global delivery networks.
+• Global content delivery network (CDN): Oxygen collaborates with Cloudflare, which is the best solution when it comes to building global delivery networks.
 This means that the site is served to the client from the nearest location, drastically reducing loading times.

 Hydrogen projects could also be deployed to Vercel and Netlify.
 However, you shouldn’t consider this a viable option.
 From the start, we lose the ease of setup and native Shopify support.
 Also, in the future, Shopify could lock in some of the Hydrogen features through its connection to Oxygen.

 Hydrogen, being a headless framework, gives merchants control over more complex business flows.
-Consider the following example cases:
+Consider the following examples:

-• Regionalised content - On top of translating the content, merchants can serve different content for any region.
+• Regionalized content: On top of translating the content, merchants can serve different content for any region.

-• Fine-tuning SEO - Since Hydrogen is taking full control over how and what information is rendered on the site, it gives the ability to adjust every aspect of SEO presence.
+• Fine-tuning SEO: Since Hydrogen takes full control over how and what information is rendered on the site, it gives the ability to adjust every aspect of SEO presence.
 Think of dynamically generated open-graph images and custom templates for meta-titles and descriptions, for example.
-A big advantage could be a complete control URL structure rather than being limited to Shopify default structure (i.e. /collections or /products)
+A big advantage could be a complete control URL structure rather than being limited to Shopify default structure, such as /collections or /products.

-• Performance optimisation - Hydrogen headless architecture allows fine-tuning of virtually every aspect of how a site loads.
-It raises the limit of what could be achieved in terms of performance compared to liquid-based builds.
-One of the most prominent areas of optimisation is full control over server-side rendering (static builds, caching, and the ability to control exactly how much data is sent over to the client).
+• Performance optimization: Hydrogen headless architecture allows for the fine-tuning of virtually every aspect of how a site loads.
+It raises the limit of what can be achieved in terms of performance compared to Liquid-based builds.
+One of the most prominent areas of optimization is full control over server-side rendering, such as static builds, caching, and the ability to control exactly how much data is sent over to the client.
 In contrast, native Shopify is limited and lacks granular control.

-• Customised marketing strategies - The headless architecture enables greater personalisation abilities (serving different content for customer segments, for example).
+• Customized marketing strategies: The headless architecture enables greater personalization abilities, like serving different content for customer segments, for example.

-One of the most common reasons for going with headless is the ability to choose a third-party CMS like Sanity or Contentful and expand the editorial capabilities of the site.
+One of the most common reasons for going with headless is the ability to choose a third-party CMS, like Sanity or Contentful, and expand the editorial capabilities of the site.
 Hydrogen can fully integrate with any third-party service that exposes API, much like any other headless solution on the market.
-Moreover, integrations as such could benefit from Hydrogen's ability to control caching strategy for each request.
+Additionally, integrations could benefit from Hydrogen's ability to control the caching strategy for each request.

-On the surface, Hydrogen uses the same way of communicating with Shopify (Storefront API) as any other framework.
-However, underneath, Hydrogen has a potential advantage, given it is served using Oxygen.
+On the surface, Hydrogen uses the same way of communicating with Shopify, the Storefront API, as any other framework.
+However, underneath, Hydrogen has a potential advantage given that it is served using Oxygen.
 Shopify can expose some internal mechanisms in a secure way much easier than through the public API.

 At this point, there are no major functionalities exposed strictly to Hydrogen.
 However, we are witnessing less obvious functionalities being handled only thanks to the Shopify team's internal knowledge.
 A good example would be support for reporting analytics data to the Shopify Reports tab.
 This functionality may be an obvious essential for merchants.
 However, it is not easily exposed to other third-party headless frameworks.

 Hydrogen and Oxygen are both very ambitious projects capable of making an impact in an already crowded space.
-Shopify brought an exceptional development team and established relationships with industry leaders like React or Cloudflare.
-We can also see more brands adopting Hydrogen to their needs promptly.
+Shopify brought an exceptional development team and established relationships with industry leaders like React and Cloudflare.
+We can also see more brands adopting Hydrogen to their needs soon.

-Hydrogen is still in the early phase, which must be considered when utilising it as the backbone of our application.
-An early-stage technology often suffers from rapid direction changes and a lack of established community and best practices around it.
+Hydrogen is still in the early phase, which must be considered when utilizing it as the backbone of our application.
+An early-stage technology often suffers from rapid changes in direction and a lack of an established community and best practices around it.
 It isn’t necessarily a roadblock.
-However, merchants considering Hydrogen should understand that navigating through those early days of any technology requires a skilful development team.
+However, merchants considering Hydrogen should understand that navigating through the early days of any technology requires a skilled development team.

-At this point in time, we also have to consider that a new major version of Hydrogen has been announced:
+At this time, we also have to consider that a new major version of Hydrogen has been announced.

-Hydrogen 2 - Remix of the current approach
+Hydrogen 2: A Remix of the Current Approach

-On Halloween 2022, Shopify stirred the pot with a novel investment in Remix – an up-and-coming framework that had been catching developers' eyes for some time.
+On Halloween 2022, Shopify stirred the pot with a novel investment in Remix, an up-and-coming framework that had been catching developers' eyes for some time.
 This unexpected move sent questions and speculations soaring through the entire Shopify sphere regarding how it will impact Hydrogen's future prospects.
 We didn’t have to wait long for more in-depth announcements in the form of a new Hydrogen roadmap.
-In a nutshell, it states that we should expect a complete overhaul version of Hydrogen (built on top of Remix) at the end of February 2023.
+In a nutshell, it states that we should expect a completely overhauled version of Hydrogen, built on top of Remix, at the end of February 2023.

 After a year on the market, Hydrogen's decision to reconstruct its entire framework may seem controversial.
-But looking deeper reveals that it could be a thoughtful move for them, teeming with potential for real success.
+But looking deeper reveals that it could be a thoughtful move for them that is teeming with potential for real success.

 The general adoption of RSC is one of the most anticipated shifts in the development space.
 However, one has to understand that technological shifts of this magnitude don’t happen overnight.
-Almost two years later, after the Hydrogen project has started, RSC is only starting to get traction, and other frameworks have just begun to catch up - Next 13 latest announcement being one of the more notable examples.
+Almost two years after the Hydrogen project was started, RSC is only starting to get traction, and other frameworks have just begun to catch up, Next.js 13’s latest announcement being one of the more notable examples.

 Developing a successful framework is no small feat, especially when leveraging cutting-edge technology.
-Crafting documentation, fostering community outreach and support, establishing proper release strategies, and devising effective promotion methods are just some of the many obstacles that stand in the way of true success - each potentially taking years to conquer.
+Crafting documentation, fostering community outreach and support, establishing proper release strategies, and devising effective promotion methods are just some of the many obstacles that stand in the way of true success.
+Each of those can potentially take years to conquer.

 Remix, similarly to Hydrogen, is also built on top of React.
 However, it stands out from other frameworks regarding its core assumption.
 It focuses on web standards and native web functionalities, which may also sound appealing to developers experienced in Shopify Liquid-based solutions.
 And it may be a huge deal.

-Potentially, Shopify's acquisition of Remix has zoomed the success potential for Hydrogen.
-The technology is already proven and validated, with fewer obstacles to adoption.
-Either by headless developers or Shopify native ones.
-With the renowned open-source talent on board, new Hydrogen has a strong upper hand in building global recognition.
+Potentially, Shopify's acquisition of Remix has enhanced the potential for success for Hydrogen.
+The technology is already proven and validated and has fewer obstacles to adoption, either by headless developers or Shopify native ones.
+With the renowned open-source talent on board, the new Hydrogen has a strong upper hand in building global recognition.
 The way all these pieces are coming together looks rather impressive.

 Hydrogen 2 is rebuilt from scratch.
-Meaning that key parts of any application, like data loading, routing, error handling, mutations, and state management, will have to be adapted to the new approach.
+This means that key parts of any application, like data loading, routing, error handling, mutations, and state management, will have to be adapted to the new approach.
 Although the official roadmap states:

 If you’re building on Hydrogen today and wondering what this means for you, we expect that more than 90% of your code will stay the same, with provided guides and tools to help with the rest.
 Below we’ll get into the core changes that are coming, the motivations behind them, and our planned designs.

-Take this with a pinch of salt, given that all those parts are responsible for handling most application business logic.
-On a positive note, all of the code responsible strictly for presentation (styles, components) could rather be migrated as is.
+Take this with a grain of salt because all those parts are responsible for handling most application business logic.
+On a positive note, all of the code responsible strictly for presentation, like styles and components, could be migrated as is.

-Given all of the above, our overall feeling is that Hydrogen initially was aiming for a really high bar.
-While it really achieved a lot, it probably fell just short of being the production ready first choice for any Shopify (or other) brands to go headless in the most effective and scalable way.
-The RSC implementation outlined above really highlights how seriously Shopify were taking this project, and the engineering talent and resource behind it.
+Given all of the above, our overall feeling is that Hydrogen initially was aiming high.
+While it achieved a lot, it probably fell just short of being the production-ready first choice for any Shopify or other brands to go headless in the most effective and scalable way.
+The RSC implementation outlined above highlights how seriously Shopify was taking this project and the engineering talent and resources behind it.

-This new approach is a bit more conservative, building up from a framework which is already established in the market (Remix), and utilising that with its core team in place.
+This new approach is a bit more conservative, building up from a framework that is already established in the market (Remix) and utilizing that with its core team in place.
 This is enormous leverage, and the combination of what was achieved with Hydrogen, and what Remix can bring to help improve further, should be a major recipe for success.
 Nothing is certain of course, and such a major release like this will always take some time to iron out any kinks and become robust.
-But while we'd be hesitant suggesting Hydrogen for a major build right now, we feel optimistic that in six months time this will be a completely different story and it becomes a major consideration.
+But while we'd be hesitant to suggest Hydrogen for a major build right now, we feel optimistic that in six months this will be a completely different story and become a major consideration.

 Liam's Thoughts:

-I’ve touched on it above, but my outlook for the imminent release and not so distant future of Hydrogen and Oxygen is a positive one.
-We will obviously know more in the next month or so if all remains on course, but if all goes well I think it could eventually be a game changer for established brands moving or remaining on Shopify.
+I’ve touched on it above, but my outlook for the imminent release and near future of Hydrogen and Oxygen is positive.
+We will obviously know more in the next month or so if all remains on course, but if all goes well, I think it could eventually be a game changer for established brands moving or remaining on Shopify.

-We have already seen the likes of Mattel and Supreme moving to Shopify, with specific nuances requiring the platform to be flexible to their needs.
-I think Hydrogen opens the door for this to be much more commonplace, and expect more high profile brands to follow suit.
+We have already seen Mattel and Supreme moving to Shopify with specific nuances requiring the platform to be flexible to their needs.
+I think Hydrogen opens the door for this to be much more commonplace and expect more high-profile brands to follow suit.
 Some of my final thoughts for the future are:

 • The uptake of Hydrogen and Oxygen will increase and gain momentum as time goes on.

-• Growing number of high profile brands in the ilk of Allbirds and Skims will go in this direction.
+• A growing number of high-profile brands in the ilk of Allbirds and Skims will go in this direction.

-• I think early adopters from a development partner agency point of view will do really well.
-More widespread agency adoption will increase over time, which in turn leads to Hydrogen being more commonly utilised for new projects.
-Risk of agency lock-in for merchants also reduces.
+• I think early adopters from a development partner agency point of view will do well.
+More widespread agency adoption will increase over time, which, in turn, leads to Hydrogen being more commonly utilized for new projects.
+The risk of agency lock-in for merchants is also reduced.

-• Looking much longer term for a bolder prediction, Hydrogrogen could become the default choice for Plus merchants.
-Potentially with some sort of theme store equivalent for native integrations with common tech vendors like Yotpo review blocks, Klevu search bars etc. - which aligns somewhat with the commerce components announcement in the last fortnight.
+• Looking much longer term for a bolder prediction, Hydrogen could become the default choice for Plus merchants with, potentially, some sort of theme store equivalent for native integrations with common tech vendors like Yotpo review blocks, Klevu search bars, etc. This aligns somewhat with the Commerce Components’ announcement in the last two weeks.

 Michal's Thoughts

 It’s not easy to assess the future of Hydrogen and Oxygen.
-We can only rely on information from official Shopify communications channels and development-related sources.
+We can only rely on information from official Shopify communication channels and development-related sources.
 And those are inclined more toward publicity.

 However, given what we know, I'm choosing to be optimistic.
 I believe that the decision to scrap the previous version and make a fresh start was an informed one and a change of focus from experimentation to building a viable solution for real-world problems.

 Aside from Hydrogen and Oxygen, the overall Shopify movement toward more composable architecture is not without significance.
-The introduction of Commerce Components, stable and resilient Storefront API development, and numerous new APIs (Shopify Functions, Web Pixel API, Multipass, etc.) are significant improvements, clearly impacting especially headless stores.
+The introduction of Commerce Components, stable and resilient Storefront API development, and numerous new APIs, such as Shopify Functions, Web Pixel API, Multipass, etc., are significant improvements that will have a clear impact, especially for headless stores.

-I'm looking ahead to two promising prospects that may come to a realisation soon:
+I'm looking ahead to two promising prospects that may come to realization soon:

-• Gradual path of adoption from the Online Store.
-It means merchants already on an Online Store can migrate to Hydrogen site by site.
-Imagine prioritising migrating only the PDP site to increase conversions leaving the rest of the store as is for the time being.
-Suppose the Shopify team delivers on that promise?
+• A gradual path of adoption from the Online Store.
+This means merchants already on an Online Store can migrate to Hydrogen site by site.
+Imagine prioritizing migrating only the product display page (PDP) site to increase conversions and leaving the rest of the store as is for the time being.
+Suppose the Shopify team delivers on that promise.
 In that case, I see this as the biggest game changer for Hydrogen as well as the whole Shopify ecosystem and its shift toward headless and composable architecture.

 • More and more Shopify apps acknowledge headless architecture with the growing adoption of Hydrogen.
-At some point, assuming that Shopify will continue its current trend, app developers will be much more incentivised to invest time and effort into creating a headless compatible version of their apps.
-This, in turn, could start a chain reaction, accelerating Hydrogen adoption.
+At some point, assuming that Shopify will continue its current trend, app developers will be much more incentivized to invest time and effort into creating a headless compatible version of their apps.
+This, in turn, could start a chain reaction and accelerate Hydrogen adoption.

-As outlined at the start, Shopify have just released their Winter ‘23 Editions and, amongst a lot of good content, is the confirmation on a schedule of the Remix’d release of Hydrogen.
-We’re excited to pick this up and start using in a practical way, and hopefully can update when we learn whether it now hits all of the requirements we’d hope for to be a robust and widely usable solution.
+As outlined at the start, Shopify has just released their Winter ‘23 Editions and, combined with a lot of good content, is the confirmation on a schedule of the Remixd release of Hydrogen.
+We’re excited to pick this up and start using it in a practical way and can hopefully update when we learn whether it now hits all of the requirements we’d hope for to be a robust and widely usable solution.

-As ever, we would love to hear any questions or further insight - feel free to contact Michal and Liam with anything you might have!
+As ever, we would love to hear any questions or further insights.
+Feel free to contact Michal and Liam with anything you might have!

 Let’s talk